*Please read our Rules & Terms! All films must have hard-coded English subtitles.

 We're accepting music videos, under 20 minutes, from all around the world.

-We're accepting TV and Web series episodes, under 30 minutes, from all around the world.
+We're accepting short films of any genre, under 30 minutes, with no dialogue or spoken words, from all around the world.

 - Best Human Rights Short Film